 4. It takes layout grids a step further by allowing grids on frames (which can be nested) as well as individual components.
 Layout grids can be used for padding when working with resizable components.

-5. It allows a high level of customisation which allows each and every element to have a different color, effect, and style.
+5. It allows a high level of customisation which allows each and every element to have a different colour, effect, and style.

 6. Makes prototyping easy by a feature called vector networks.
 Figma’s shape tools also feel a step ahead of Sketch.
 Unlike Sketch one can easily design donut graphs without going to the dash setting rather the corners of a rectangle can be dragged in to set the corner radius without bothering with the Properties panel.